Quick links

 What amounts are included in a Form F?

-For the purposes of a Form F, “money owed” includes fines as well as amounts that can be in a lien.
+For the purposes of a Certificate of Payment (Form F), “money owed” includes fines as well as amounts that can be in a lien.
 SPA s.
 115 says:

 (4) In completing the certificate, the strata corporation may include money owing in respect of